-For the celebrities to have a chance of survival they would have to fish for food.
+For the islanders to have a chance of survival they would have to fish for food.
 But rip tides, hidden rocks, stingray and stonefish mean that even fishing can be a risky activity.

-The Celebrities were abandoned with only the clothes they stood up in and some basic tools -including three knives, three machetes, fishing equipment, head torches, whistles, a medical kit, an emergency radio and GPS spot trackers.
+The celebrities were abandoned with only the clothes they stood up in and some basic tools -which, for each group, included six knives, six machetes, fishing equipment, head torches, whistles, and a medical kit.

 Flotsum and Jetsum

 Scientists have estimated that there are 5 trillion pieces of plastic floating in the world's oceans.
 A huge variety of material becomes washed up on the shores of the Pacific islands every day, from food containers to flip-flops.
 Flotsam and jetsam provided the celebrities with a source of material that can be potentially helpful for their survival, but only if they have the wits and resourcefulness to adapt it.

 Before going on the island, Bear organised for the celebrities to have two days of survival training.
 They learnt the basics of survival, from first aid to lighting fire and water purification to the humane dispatch of animals.
 They also received basic health and safety training.